 Three levels of analysis are provided:

-Key Findings of the Fourth Quarter 2024 Survey
+Key Findings of the First Quarter 2026 Survey